Summary

 Description

-During a normal uninstall of Sage 50 Accounts, certain files and folders are not automatically removed.
-This is because they are shared and removing them may prevent other software from working correctly.
+Uninstalling your software doesn't automatically remove certain files and folders.
+This is because they’re shared and removing them can prevent other software from working.

-Don't worry, if you need to remove all files and folders, for example to fix issues that persist after a standard uninstall, you can easily remove these manually.
-Let's walk through it.
+If you need to remove all files and folders, for example to fix a problem, you can remove these manually.

 Resolution

-NOTE: Following these steps may prevent other Sage software from working and you may need to reinstall the other software.
+NOTE: Following these steps can prevent other Sage software from working and you may need to reinstall the other software.

 Before you start

-If you intend to reinstall your Sage 50 Accounts software, you should first check your current software version and make a note of your activation details.
+If you plan to reinstall your software, check your current version and note your activation details.

 - To open the ODBC Data Source Administrator window: